 - He wants a relationship – not a transaction.

-- He doesn’t need to rely on bribery, trickery, misrepresentation or giving mixed signals to get attention.
+- He doesn’t need to rely on bribery, trickery, tactics or giving mixed signals to get attention.

 - He doesn’t equate loving you with dishonoring you.

-- His behavior does not validate that of anyone or anything that has ever hurt you in the past.
+- His behavior does not validate that of anyone who has ever hurt you in the past.

 - He considers both of you when making decisions – big and small.